| Title: | Epidemiology Data Dictionaries and Random Data Generators |

 a data frame with cases in rows and variables in columns.
 The number of columns will vary from dictionary to dictionary, so please use the dictionary functions to generate a corresponding dictionary.

-These function produces MSF OCA dictionaries based on DHIS2 (for outbreaks) and Kobo (for surveys) data sets defining the data element name, code, short names, types, and key/value pairs for translating the codes into human-readable format.
+These function produce MSF dictionaries based on DHIS2 (for OCA outbreaks) and ODK (for intersectional outbreaks and surveys) data sets defining the data element name, code, short names, types, and key/value pairs for translating the codes into human-readable format.

-Specify which disease you would like to use.
+Specify which dictionary you would like to use.

 |